rmziolek/pySoftWhere/README.rst

 Installation
 ------------

-1. It is recommended to create a new virtual environment in which the pySoftWhere dependencies can be installed
+1. It is recommended to create a new virtual environment in which the pySoftWhere dependencies can be installed, for example

 .. code-block:: console